circonus/docs/content/circonus/administration/enterprise-brokers.md

 ### Environment Variables

 Environment variables define operational and vanity characteristics about the broker.
+They are sourced from `/opt/noit/prod/etc/noit.local.env`.

 Unless otherwise noted, these values may be changed and will take effect upon the next service restart.
 If used as part of a cluster however, you will need to keep these configurations, and the UI, in sync, or they will overwrite each other with their local settings after restarts.

 Required:
 * `CIRCONUS_AUTH_TOKEN` : The API token to use for provisioning.